Seo Tips

 Design & User experience

-18. Use “security badges”: Leverage the authority of third parties McAfee, VeriSign, Better Business Bureau, or Direct Marketing Association to build visitors’ trust.
+18. Use “security badges”: Leverage the authority of third parties such as McAfee, VeriSign, the Better Business Bureau, or the Direct Marketing Association to build visitors’ trust.

-21. Keep your check-out and payment process simple: Minimize the requirements to switch pages to increase your conversion rate and reduce the Shopping cart abandonment rate.
+21. Keep your checkout and payment process simple: Minimize the requirements to switch pages to increase your conversion rate and reduce the Shopping cart abandonment rate.

 23. Use A/B and Multivariable Testing: regularly monitor your site performance to improve user experience and sales.